-The younger Charlie, the subject of our story, was determined to avoid a lifetime in the pit.
-He loved sport, and being a Wiganite, the sports that he loved the most were rugby and wrestling.
-Like all the other youngsters he would play rugby and wrestle in the fields around his home.
 As he grew into adulthood the summer evenings and Sunday afternoons were spent having a pull around with the local miners learning the Lancashire style of catch wrestling.
-The ground was hard, as were the men, and there was no better place to learn how to wrestle than the fields of Wigan
+The ground was hard, as were the men, and there was no better place to learn how to wrestle than the fields of Wigan.

-Nonetheless, it was rugby in which Charlie excelled in those early days and despite immense competition in a community where it seemed every young lad aspired to play rugby Charlie was signed up by Wigan, one of the top teams in the rugby league.
+It was rugby in which Charlie excelled in those early days and despite immense competition in a community where it seemed every young lad aspired to play the sport Charlie was signed up by Wigan, one of the top teams in the rugby league.

 Most youngsters would have been content with their lot as a professional rugby player, but not Charlie.
 As he grappled with the local miners in depression hit Britain the talk was of a new sort of wrestling.
 A new style of professional wrestling had been introduced to a British audience a year or two earlier by the Austrian Henri Irslinger and Britain's Athol Oakeley.
 The new style had created a renaissance of wrestling, which had fallen from grace some twenty years earlier.
 One of the top wrestlers in the country was a miner from Doncaster, Jack Pye, who had only recently returned to his native south Lancashire.
 Pye would never have to work down the mine again.
 Another big name was Douglas Clarke, who had used his hugely successful rugby career as a springboard into wrestling.